Introduction

 group by resource.name, date_trunc('week', datetime_start at time zone timezone)

-order by week_start;Support with Operating Hours
+order by week_start;Managing Operating Hours